TopboySaint/TopboySaint/README.md

 ### 👋 About Me

-I’m **Adeniyi Bukola**, known as **SAINT Develops**—a passionate software developer dedicated to building robust, scalable, and user-centric web and native applications.
+I’m **Adeniyi Bukola**, known as **SAINT Develops**— a passionate software engineer, software developer dedicated to building robust, scalable, and user-centric web and native applications.
 With a deep proficiency in the **MERN stack** and **Firebase**, I thrive on crafting solutions that blend creativity with technical excellence.
-I have a strong interest in leveraging AI tools like GPT and integrating modern DevOps practices for efficient delivery.
+I have a strong interest in leveraging AI tools and technologies and integrating modern DevOps practices for efficient delivery.

-- 🧑‍💻 **Expertise:** Full-Stack Development, RESTful APIs, Real-Time Apps, Authentication, Data Modeling, AI Integrations
+- 🧑‍💻 **Expertise:** Full-Stack web Development, RESTful APIs, Real-Time Apps, Authentication, Data Modeling, AI Integrations
-- 👨‍🏫 **Education:** SQI Data Science Week (2025) Certification
+- 👨‍🏫 **Education:** Computer science (National Diploma), Software Engineering (Professional Diploma), freeCodeCamp full-stack developer curriculum certificate, SQI Data Science Week (2025) Certificate of completion.
 - 🤝 **Open to Collaboration:** I love volunteering for impactful projects, both simple and complex!
-- 🌟 **Mission:** Empower businesses and communities through scalable, maintainable, and innovative software solutions.
+- 🌟 **Mission:** Empower humanity (businesses and communities) through scalable, maintainable, and innovative software & digital solutions.

 ---